naveen-ambalappat/naveen-ambalappat/README.md

 ## Hi, I am Naveen :wave:

 I'm a software engineer with specialization in Data Science and Analytics from University of Leeds.
-I have 10 years of IT industry experience when I decided to break my comfort zone and try something new.
+I have 10 years of IT industry experience, when I decided to break my comfort zone and try something new.
-Then I started my journey to become a data scientist and chose to do my PG from UK.
+Then on I started my journey to become a data scientist and decided to do PG from UK.
 Now this is where I am,

 -I’m excited to complete my masters in Data Science next month and currently looking for my first data scientist job

 -During my course, I did many projects in data science, applied ML algorithms, created nice data visualizations and completed my dissertation in Natural Language Processing.
 Also I spoiled myself with
 AI projects like image classification and caption generation using cnn and rnn.

-**Skills with me**: EDA, Data modelling, Data Visualization, ML algorithms, Deep learning, NLP,Statistics
+**New Skills with me**: EDA, Data modelling, Data Visualization, ML algorithms, Deep learning, NLP,Statistics

 **Languages**: Python